 Research shows squirrels have over 200 species with three primary categories, tree, ground, and flying squirrels.
 These are agile rodents with bushy tails found worldwide.
-Squirrels belong to the Sciuridae family that includes marmots and chipmunks.
+Squirrels belong to the Sciuridae family, which includes marmots and chipmunks.
 You have probably seen them foraging but do you know what they eat?

 - Nuts – Walnuts, white oak acorns, hickory nuts, beechnuts

 - Fruit – Apricot, apple, banana, blueberries, blackberries, grapefruit

 - Vegetables – Bok choy, broccoli, arugula, red or green cabbage, chayote

 Today’s article will focus on North American Squirrels, known as gray squirrels.
 These are medium-size species that grow up to 20 inches in length, with tails about 9.5 inches, and weigh up to 1.5 pounds.
 You may think they survive on acorns, but they eat much more than that.

 What Do Squirrels Eat?

 Although squirrels are omnivorous rodents, their primary diet is based on plant ingredients.
 For instance, they eat the seeds of broadleaved and coniferous trees.
 Research shows that squirrels consume bird eggs, grain, young nestlings, buds, fungi, young shoots, and trees’ inner bark layers.